jgam/college-recommend/college/README.md

 ### using profile component, allow login access from the user

 - first we need authRoute to specify if this is valid route
+- with bunch of api calls, we can receive user data but first need to modulize those api calls separated in each component

+- ex) webTokens functions, backend call apis